filip84/senseComment/README.md

 6. All history is saved, hence you can always go back and see the previous comment/chat
 7. All comments are stored together with the current selection, timestamp and userid

+### Contact
+To try it out, please contact me @ https://www.linkedin.com/in/filip-tingl%C3%B6f-b612962a/

 ![](example_comment.gif)

 ![](example_fieldComment.gif)